systerel/S2OPC/README.md

   - GetEndpoints service
   - FindServers service
   - RegisterNodes service
+  - Only if compiled with WITH_NANO_EXTENDED set to 1:
-  - Subscription services (simplified: no monitoredItems deletion, no subscription transfer)
+    - Subscription services (simplified: no monitoredItems filters or deletion, no subscription transfer)

 ### Cryptography services use constraints
 - Only one authority certificate can be provided by channel (/endpoint)